substantic/rain/docs/guide/user.rst

   * If any task in a session fails, the session is labeled as failed, and all running tasks in the session are stopped.
 Any access to tasks/objects in the session will throw an exception containing error that caused the problem.
-    Destroying the session is the only operation that do not throw the exception.
+    Destroying the session is the only operation that does not throw the exception.
     Other sessions are not affected.

 Active session
 --------------

-Rain client maintains a global stack of sessions and ``with`` block puts a session on the top of the stack at the beginning and removes it from the stack when the block ends.
-The session on the top of the stack is called *active*.
+Rain client maintains a global stack of sessions and ``with`` block moves a session on the top of the stack and removes it from the stack when the block ends.
+The session on the top of the stack is called *active* session.
 The following example demonstrates when a session is active::

   from rain.client import Client, tasks, blob